-- complete - at least four Year 12 ATAR courses, or - at least five Year 12 General courses (or a combination of General and up to three Year 12 ATAR courses) or equivalent, or - o a Certificate II (or higher) VET qualification in combination with ATAR, General and Foundation courses - meet the assessment requirements in at least 15 units, including a minimum of 10 Year 12 units (up to a maximum of two Year 11 and four Year 12 units may be substituted by VET qualifications and endorsed programs).
+- complete - o at least four Year 12 ATAR courses, or - at least five Year 12 General courses\ (or a combination of General and up to three Year 12 ATAR courses) or equivalent, or - a Certificate II (or higher) VET qualification in combination with ATAR, General and Foundation courses - meet the assessment requirements in at least 15 units, including a minimum of 10 Year 12 units (up to a maximum of two Year 11 and four Year 12 units may be substituted by VET qualifications and endorsed programs).
 A student may choose to substitute units with only VET qualifications (up to a total of six units); or with only endorsed programs (up to a total of three units); or with a combination of VET qualifications and endorsed programs (up to a total of six units but with a maximum of three units with endorsed programs) - achieve a minimum of 12 C grades in units with at least six (or the equivalent) being achieved in Year 12 units - demonstrate the literacy and numeracy standard - complete three different units from WACE English learning area courses (English, Literature or English as an Additional Language or Dialect), including a pair of Year 12 units - complete a pair of Year 12 WACE course units from both List A and List B.

-From 2021, where students are not undertaking a program of study of either at least four Year 12 ATAR courses or at least five Year 12 General courses and/or ATAR courses (i.e. their program of study includes one or more Foundation course/s in Year 12), then these students must also complete a Certificate II or higher to achieve the WACE.
+\From 2021, where students are not undertaking a program of study of either at least four Year 12 ATAR courses or at least five Year 12 General courses and/or ATAR courses, these students must also complete a Certificate II or higher to achieve the WACE.
 Up to two units from endorsed programs can be used to meet this requirement.